The Senate met at 1:30 p.m., the Speaker in the chair.

 I am unable to find a prima facie question of privilege in this matter.
 However, I think the wise counsel from Senator Cools is important.
 I will undertake to make inquiries because of the integrity of our reporting system and the professionalism and tremendous work that all honourable senators recognize is done by those who work so diligently in producing the Debates, while providing, as Senator Cools pointed out, opportunities for errors of spellings, et cetera, to be corrected through examination of the blues.
 I know there is no intent on any honourable senator's part to cast aspersions on the excellent work that our reporters do.

 Honourable senators, I will conclude by saying that all honourable senators understand that there are technical limitations.
-The microphones can pick up only one voice at a time, when they are on, so what is recorded on the tape is what is picked from the microphones that are open at the time and does not cover absolutely everything said at the time.
+The microphones can pick up only one voice at a time, when they are on, so what is recorded on the tape is what is picked up from the microphones that are open at the time and does not cover absolutely everything said at the time.

 That is my ruling.
 I will undertake to report on the administrative side of the issue.